 - Avoid close contact with people who are sick.

 - If you are sick and think you have been exposed, stay home and contact a healthcare provider for advice.

 Where can I go with urgent questions related to COVID-19?

 If you think you are sick with COVID‑19, read more here about what to do.
 Should you have urgent questions for Austin Public Health about coronavirus information which haven’t already been addressed online or through regional updates, please call or email their team at 512-974-2000 / email@example.com.

 The film and television industry is hurting.
-I am stuck at home, what can I do to help?
+How can I help?